bruth/rita/README.md

 # Rita

-Rita is a toolkit of various event-based and reactive abstractions build on top of NATS.
+Rita is a toolkit of various event-centric and reactive abstractions build on top of NATS.

 **NOTE: This package is under heavy development, so breaking changes will likely be introduced.
 Feedback is welcome on API design and scope.
 Please open an issue if you have something to share!**